philippgille/hello-netcoreapp/README.md

     - `.vscode/`: Contains files for debugging the app in Visual Studio Code
         - Used in case you open the src directory of the repository as workspace in Visual Studio Code
 - `chocolatey/`: Contains files related to the Chocolatey package
-    - The `hello-netcoreapp.nuspec` describes the package, the `README.md` is shown on Chocolatey or MyGet after publishing
+    - The `hello-netcoreapp.portable.nuspec` describes the package, the `README.md` is shown on Chocolatey or MyGet after publishing
+    - `hello-netcoreapp.nuspec` is for building a [meta package](https://chocolatey.org/docs/chocolatey-faqs#what-is-the-difference-between-packages-no-suffix-as-compared-to-install-portable) that just "points" to the portable version
 - `scripts/`: Contains scripts for building the app and creating release artifacts
     - The `*.ps1` scripts are for use in Windows (PowerShell), the `*.sh` scripts are for use in Linux.
 - `.travis.yml`: Configuration file for Travis CI (Continuous Integration and Deployment cloud service, Linux)